dev-art-tech/Commerce.Deployments/README.md

 # Commerce Deployments

-This repository contains the deployment configurations for both the Docker Compose and Kubernetes.
+This repository will contain the deployment configurations for both the Docker Compose and Kubernetes.

 ## Docker Compose